YvosOnTheHub/LabNetApp/Kubernetes_v2/Scenarios/Scenario11/README.md

 ## C. Resize the PVC & check the result

-Resizing a PVC is done by editing its definition.
+Resizing a PVC can be done in different ways.
+We will here edit the definition of the PVC & manually modify it.
 Look for the *storage* parameter in the spec part of the definition & change the value (here for the example, we will use 15GB)
 ```
 # kubectl -n resize edit pvc pvc-to-resize